SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-There will almost certainly be Santorini-Crete ferries running until late October or early November.
+I’m confident Santorini-Crete ferries will run until late October or early November.
 They should post these schedules by August.

 3. Car Rental at Santorini Port